tgodfrey0/SwarmNet/README.md

 # SwarmNet

 A Bluetooth-based, robust communications library for robot swarms.
+This is based on gossip protocols where the message will propagate around the swarm.

 ## Usage